-The Corporation is subject to numerous laws, rules, and regulatory requirements which may impact its business, including resulting in financial penalties, loss of business, and/or damage to its reputation in instances of non-compliance

-The Corporation's ability to carry on business is dependent upon its compliance with, and continued registration under, securities legislation in the jurisdictions where it carries on business.
-Monitoring and responding to the rapidly changing securities regulatory environment requires significant managerial, operational and financial resources.
+The Corporation is subject to numerous laws, rules, and regulatory requirements which may impact its business, including resulting in financial penalties, loss of business, and/or damage to its reputation in instances of non-compliance to the rapidly changing securities regulatory environment requires significant managerial, operational and financial resources.
 Laws or regulations governing the Corporation's operations or particular investment products or services could be amended or interpreted in a manner that is adverse to the Corporation.
 Any change in the securities regulatory framework or failure to comply with these regulations could result in fines, temporary or permanent prohibitions on the Corporation's activities or the activities of some of the Corporation's personnel or reputational harm, which could materially adversely affect the Corporation's business, financial condition and results of operations.